 Election Period - The time(s) during which an eligible individual may request to enroll in or disenroll from an MA or Medicare prescription drug plan or MMP.
 The election period determines the effective date of coverage, as well as the types of enrollment requests allowed.
 There are several types of election periods, all of which are defined in Chapter 2 of the Medicare Managed Care Manual and Chapter 3 of the Medicare Prescription Drug Benefit Manual.
-Note that Special Election Period (SEP) begins the month the individual becomes dually eligible and exists as long as he or she receives Medicaid benefits.
-"Dual Eligible" individuals may elect a plan or change his or her current plan election anytime throughout the calendar year.

-Enrollment Request Mechanism - A method used by individuals to request to enroll in a MMP or Medicare health or drug plan.
-An individual who is a member of a MMP who wishes to elect a different MMP, even if it is offered by the same organization, may complete a new election during anytime to enroll in the new Medicare plan throughout the year.
-An individual may complete the election via an electronic enrollment mechanism, as described in §30.2.2 of this guidance, or by telephone, as described in §30.2.3 of this guidance, if the State offers these choices.
+Note that there are SEPs specifically for dual eligible beneficiaries outlined in § 20.1.1 during a valid election period.
+An individual may complete the election via an electronic enrollment mechanism, as described in §30.2.2 of this guidance, or by telephone, as described in §30.2.3 of this guidance, if the state offers these choices.
 Individuals or their legal representatives must complete an enrollment request mechanism (e.g. enrollment form) to enroll in an MMP.
-An individual who is a member of a Medicare health or drug plan who wishes to elect a MMP within the same organization, must complete the comprehensive individual enrollment form or may complete the election via other enrollment mechanisms offered by the State.
+An individual who is a member of a Medicare health or drug plan who wishes to elect a MMP within the same organization, must complete the comprehensive individual enrollment form or may complete the election via other enrollment mechanisms offered by the state.